 The British Army, meanwhile, opened a new hospital on Forest Road in 1852 to replace its Military Road property, which had fallen into severe disrepair and was demolished shortly after the new facility opened.
 The Forest Road Hospital remained under military control until 1870, when Britain transferred its garrison from St. John's to Halifax.
 Upon its departure, the army handed over its hospital to the Newfoundland and Labrador government, which reopened the facility in 1871 as a civilian hospital.
 Initially known as the Forest Road or the Quidi Vidi Hospital, it became the General Hospital in 1880 and continued operating well into the 20th century.

 The Riverhead, dilapidated and severely overcrowded, transferred most of its patients to the better-equipped Forest Road Hospital in 1871.
 It continued to accept fever patients until 1887, at which point the government opened a new Fever Hospital on Forest Road.
 Municipal officials declared the Riverhead a menace to public health in 1888 and ordered it burned to the ground.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 02.08.002), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 02.08.002), Queen Elizabeth II Library, Memorial University, St. John's, NL.